aleen42/PersonalWiki/qa/cassandra.md

 #### Consistency

 - Eventual Consistency is used in Cassandra.
+Users can choose different level of consistency to use.

 <img src="./cassandra_consistency.png">